 How do you stay motivated to keep eating healthy?

-- It’s really become a lifestyle that I enjoy!
+- It’s really become a lifestyle that I enjoy and have really fallen into rhythm with.
 If I go a couple days “off the grid” or “cheat”, I feel sluggish and gross, both physically and mentally.
 I genuinely crave fresh foods, I have a desire to eat healthy, and I love knowing that I’m taking care of my body.
 It doesn’t just happen overnight though – I will admit that it may take your tastebuds a while to adjust, and to get in the habit of cooking more and eating out less!

 What books, mags, blogs do you read to stay informed on all things nutrition?
 What are your trusted nutrition sources?
 I’ve heard many opinions on what the “best” is – like high carb/low fat diets, keto, etc., and it’s hard to know what to believe!

 - Okay, honesty hour: I’m a nerd in that I really do enjoy skimming over scientific articles for new research.
 I like to read books that are based on research from physicians and professionals in the field.
 I read blogs from other dietitians.
 I enjoy listening to podcasts as well.

 - Journals: International Journal of Sports Nutrition, Applied Physiology, Nutrition, & Metabolism; The American Journal of Clinical Nutrition are three journals that I like to search around on when I’ve got time.

 - Books: I will admit, I haven’t really read any books related to health/nutrition lately!
 I’m always open to suggestions!

 - Podcasts: The Cabral Concept; Health, Nutrition and Functional Medicine, Food Psych, Nourishing Women Podcast, and Funk’tional Nutrition Podcast are some of my favorite health/nutrition podcasts that I listen to for some up to date information, research and recommendations.